klimarichard/project_euler/src/problems_76-100/README.md

 \
-The minimal path sum in the `5` by `5` matrix below, by starting in any cell in the left column and finishing in any cell in the right column, and only moving up, down, and right, is indicated in red and bold; the sum is equal to `994`.
+The minimal path sum in the `5` by `5` matrix below, by starting in any cell in the left column and finishing in any cell in the right column, and only moving up, down, and right, is indicated in bold; the sum is equal to `994`.

 <p align="center">
 <img src="../../res/img/p082_matrix.png" alt="Example matrix" height="100"/>